 Climate action for SMBs

-since the launch of Sage Earth, it is now being used by hundreds of thousands of businesses and scaling rapidly
+in the three years since the launch of Sage Earth, which is now being used by hundreds of thousands of businesses

 World's 1st